jcmcnch/stfx-microeco-lab/content/tour/slider.md

         fit: cover
         media: fastq.png
     - title: Interested in joining?
       content: The lab will officially open in July 2023.
-Please check out the "contact" page if you're interested to learn more!
+Please check out the Contact page if you're interested to learn more!
       align: center
       background:
         position: center